Canopy Growth Corporation (CGC - GuruFocus.com

-Robbins+LLP reminds investors that a shareholder filed a class action on behalf of persons and entities that purchased or otherwise acquired Canopy Growth Corporation (NASDAQ: CGC) securities between May 31, 2022 and May 10, 2023.
+SAN DIEGO, June 13, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of persons and entities that purchased or otherwise acquired Canopy Growth Corporation ( CGC) securities between May 31, 2022 and May 10, 2023.
 Canopy Growth produces, distributes, and sells a diverse range of cannabis, hemp, and consumer packaged goods products for recreational and medical use.

 For more information, submit a form, email Aaron Dumas, Jr., or give us a call (800) 350-6003.